MindK product academy

-Time for reading: 18 min
+Time for reading: 22 min

 Table of contents:

 Backend language and frameworks should be up-to-date, powerful, and flexible to meet your business needs.
 PHP, Java, and Ruby are all backend staples with some fresh rivals in the form of Python and Node.js.
 The latter is an open-source server environment that uses JavaScript.
 It is one of the core components of a SaaS tech stack at MindK.
-Node.js boosts engineer productivity by 68%, cuts SasS development costs, and raises app performance.
+Node.js boosts engineer productivity by 68%, cuts SaaS development costs, and raises app performance.

 Among the Node.js frameworks, NestJS is our #1 choice for SaaS applications.
 It’s a very advanced framework that follows the latest web development trends and best practices.
-Unlike Express.js, it has a lot of features like user authorization right out of the box.
+Unlike Express.js, it has a lot of features, like user authorization right out of the box.
 It also includes a ton of advanced architectural solutions like CQRS, Event-driven bus, and event sourcing.
 They are invaluable for complex SaaS apps.
 What’s more, NestJS authors are huge Angular fans.
 So the code structure is very similar between the frontend and backend.

 Database.
 Every SaaS application has different requirements.
 Both functional and non-functional (scalability, reliability, security, and so on).
 So the choice of a database comes down to the project specifics.
 For some apps, we recommend relational databases like PostgreSQL.
 Others might benefit from NoSQL alternatives like MongoDB, ArangoDB.
 Instead of using the self-hosted solutions I’ve described above, you can also choose a cloud-based database service like Amazon RDS/Aurora.

 Queuing system (for microservice apps).
 This is a communication protocol that helps microservices exchange messages with other services and third-party applications.
-Apache Kafka, RabbitMQ, Azure Scheduler, and others are all good choices for a SaaS app in 2023.
+Apache Kafka, RabbitMQ, Azure Scheduler, and others are all good choices for a SaaS app in 2026.

 • What languages and frameworks are most familiar to your engineers?

 • Will you find it easy to maintain the app 5 years in the future?
+How painful it is to split into services later?

-Example #1 (B2C): Canva – an easy-to-use SaaS graphic editor, valued at $40B
+Canva – an easy-to-use SaaS graphic editor, valued at $40B:

-Frontend: JavaScript, React, and Typescript, Storybook.
+• Frontend: JavaScript, React, and Typescript, Storybook.

-Backend: Java.
+• Backend: Java.

-Web server: Amazon EC2, Jetty.
+• Web server: Amazon EC2, Jetty.

-Database: MongoDB.
+• Database: MongoDB.

-Content delivery: Amazon CloudFront.
+• Content delivery: Amazon CloudFront.

-Version Control: Git.
+• Version Control: Git.

-DevOps: Webpack, New Relic, Rollbar, Percy.
+• DevOps: Webpack, New Relic, Rollbar, Percy.

 Canva SaaS application tech stack